 How now, Simple, where have you been?
-I must wait upon my self, must I?
-You have not the Book of Riddlesabout you, have you?
+I must wait on my self, must I?
+You have not the Book of Riddles about you, have you?

 Simp.
 Book of Riddles!
 Why, did you not lend it to Alice Short-cake upon Alhollowmas last, a Fortnight afore Michaelmas.